Author of the New York Times bestseller Everything I Never Told You

 About Celeste Ng

-Celeste Ng is the author of the novels Everything I Never Told You and Little Fires Everywhere, both of which were New York Times bestseller, a New York Times Notable Book for 2014, and Amazon’s #1 and #2 Best Book of the Year for 2014 and 2017, respectively.
+Celeste Ng is the author of the novels Everything I Never Told You and Little Fires Everywhere, both of which were New York Times bestsellers, a New York Times Notable Book for 2014, and Amazon’s #1 and #2 Best Book of the Year for 2014 and 2017, respectively.
 Everything I Never Told You was also the winner of the 2014-2015 Asian/Pacific American Award for Literature in Adult Fiction.
 In this literary thriller, Ng tells the story of a Chinese American family living in small-town Ohio in the 1970s whose middle child, Lydia, mysteriously disappears.
 As the family’s lives are uprooted, they are forced to confront long-held secrets that have been slowly pulling the family apart.
 Ng revisits issues of family, identity, and community in Little Fires Everywhere, a tense story of a picture-perfect town and family upended by the arrival of an artist and her daughter.

 In her novel and keynote presentations, Ng deftly explores issues of cultural identity, gender relations, and the struggles faced by multicultural families.